remy-abergel/linear-superres/c/README.md

 interface).

-Now, you may want to jump to [practical examples and reproduce some experiments presented in our paper](c#user-content-examples-reproduce-several-experiments-of-our-publication) or to have a closer look to the [source code organization and content](c#user-content-software-description-and-organization).
+Now, you may want to jump to [practical examples and reproduce some experiments presented the companion article](c#user-content-examples-reproduce-several-experiments-of-our-publication) or to have a closer look to the [source code organization and content](c#user-content-software-description-and-organization).